 If outstanding charges exist on the future professional's account, the school may credit the future professional's account with all or a portion of the PWD.
-However, if Title IV loan funds are used to credit the future professional's account the college must first notify the future professional and provide the opportunity to cancel all or a portion of the loan.
+However, if Title IV loan funds are used to credit the future professional's account the college must first notify the future professional and provide the opportunity to cancel is not credited to the future professional's account.